hullcss/hullcss-discord-bot/docs/Privacy Policy.md

 ## Contact Us

-If you have any questions about our Privacy Policy or want to delete your data from our servers, You can contact us via our [Official Discord Server](https://discord.gg/8kYtKWT2VA).
+If you have any questions about our Privacy Policy, You can contact us via our [Official Discord Server](https://discord.gg/8kYtKWT2VA).